 By physical contact we don’t just mean holding them still in your arms, we mean skin on skin physical kind of contact.

-So, also try other stuff when you begin to notice that they’re dozing off – such as gently massaging their feet, softly playing with their fingertips, moving around their arms and legs, tickling their feet (careful not to over-do it with this one and make them uncomfortable), sitting them upright and giving their back a nice little rub, helping them burp for a few minutes in the middle of a feed, etc ..
+Try gently massaging their feet or hands, softly playing with their fingertips, moving around their arms and legs, sitting them upright and giving their back a nice little rub, helping them burp for a few minutes in the middle of a feed, etc.

 You can also try getting a cool washcloth that you put on your baby’s cheek, forehead or back of their neck.
 The wet and cool sensation will help keep them awake and alert if they’re beginning to fall asleep.

-You can use your voice to keep your baby alert and awake if you notice they’re starting to dose off, though.
+You can use your voice to keep your baby alert and awake if you notice they’re starting to doze off.

-While many mothers associate using their voice with singing a lullaby, please don’t do that – that will only send your baby to dreamland faster than they were already going to get there.
+While many mothers associate using their voice with singing a lullaby, that will only send your baby to dreamland faster than they were already going to get there.

 Sometimes, just changing up positions when your baby begins dozing off helps keep them awake and gets them alert again.